pcardotatgit/XDR_demo_-_create_incident_from_apache_log_threat_analysis/README.md

 This is exactly the same script a little bit modified for fitting to this use case, and use as a ressource by the **1-analyse_log.py** script.

 The **1-analyse_log.py** contains the Threat Detection engine.
 This is a partern matching engine which search for signatures into every log file lines.
-Patern search is based an compiled regex and is relly reasonably fast !!.
+Patern search is based an compiled regex and is really reasonably fast !!.

 That means that the script will go fast enough for scanning big log files.
 Performance is not really the goal but still.